What You’ll Learn

-- Determine your net monthly income: this is how much hits your bank account each month, after any applicable taxes have been taken out.
-This includes things like your monthly salary, benefits, alimony, or child support.
+- First, determine your net monthly income.
+This is the amount of money that goes into your bank account each month—including your monthly salary, benefits, alimony, or child support.

-- Identify your fixed expenses: think of these as expenses that occur regularly and are roughly the same each month, like your monthly rent, utilities, student loan or other debt payments, child care, gym membership, and other monthly subscriptions.
+- Next, identify your fixed expenses.
+These are the expenses that occur every month, such as your monthly rent, utilities, debt payments, child care, gym membership, and other monthly subscriptions.

-- Identify irregular expenses: think of these as expenses that don’t occur monthly, like haircuts, holiday shopping, gifts, travel, semi-annual insurance payments, and annual subscriptions or dues.
-To account for this in a monthly budget, estimate the yearly total and divide by twelve.
+- Then factor in irregular expenses.
+These are expenses that don’t occur monthly, like haircuts, holiday shopping, gifts, travel, semi-annual insurance payments, and annual subscriptions or dues.
+To account for these in your monthly budget, estimate the yearly total and divide by twelve.

 Assessing what you can afford

-Running the numbers is one thing, having a mortgage bill come in every month is another.
+Running the numbers is one thing; having a mortgage bill come in every month is another.
 One experiment you can try is “practicing” your mortgage payment to get a true sense of how buying a home will affect your monthly budget.
 If your estimated mortgage payment is more than your current rent, start putting aside the extra amount every month to simulate making mortgage payments.
 Does your budget still feel comfortable?
-If not, you may want to rethink how much you can really afford.
-Bonus: you can put the extra money saved during this exercise toward your down payment.
+If not, you may want to rethink what type of home you’re looking for and where it’s located.